-Chronic glaucoma, also known as primary open-angle glaucoma or POAG, often is called "the silent thief of sight" because you have no warning sign, no pain and no hint that anything is wrong.
+Chronic glaucoma, also known as primary open-angle glaucoma or POAG, is sometimes called "the silent thief of sight" because in the early stages of the disease there are no warning signs — no pain or vision loss or other hints that something is wrong.

-As IOP increases, the pressure pushes harder against the nerve fibers of the optic nerve, which transmits images to the brain.
-This increased pressure reduces the blood supply to the optic nerve, depriving it of oxygen and nutrients.
-Over time, high eye pressure can cause irreversible optic nerve damage and vision loss.
+As IOP increases, the pressure pushes harder against the nerve fibers of the optic nerve, which transmits visual information to the brain.
+This deprives the optic nerve of oxygen and nutrients.
+Over time, high eye pressure can cause irreversible nerve damage and vision loss.

 Risk factors for chronic or open-angle glaucoma include:

-- Age.
+Age.
 Your risk for developing open-angle glaucoma increases significantly after age 40 and continues to increase with each additional decade.
-Aging also can cause drainage channels in the trabecular meshwork to shrink or narrow, which slows the outflow of fluid from the eye.
+This is partly because aging can cause drainage channels in the trabecular meshwork to shrink or narrow, which slows the outflow of fluid from the eye.

 |Risk Factor||Category Score|